Submit a ticket My Tickets

 4. Then fill out and submit the subject-specific AP Course Audit form online.

-• Your local AP Coordinator or school administrator must approve your audit request before you can proceed to submit documentation and before the College Board will review your course.
+• The individual's local AP Coordinator or school administrator must approve the audit request before they can proceed to submit documentation and before the College Board will review the course.

-• Once your local school has approved your AP Course Audit request, you must submit documentation showing the understanding of your course.
+• Once the local school has approved the AP Course Audit request, the individual must submit documentation showing the understanding of the course.

 • Click Submit Course Document.

-• Next, for the Select a submission typestep, we suggest you follow the applicable procedure below, based on the course vendor.
+• Next, for the Select a submission type step, it is suggested that the individual follow the applicable procedure below, based on the course vendor.
+To do this, verify the vendor of the Collaborative AP course here.

 • For all FlexPoint Education (formerly FLVS Global) AP courses: